 An introduction to mutual funds and Fidelity’s tools

 - Article Mutual fund taxes

 - Article Types of mutual funds

 - Article What are international & global stock funds?

-- Video Using the mutual fund library to evaluate funds
+- Video Researching funds with the mutual fund library

 - Video Conducting mutual fund research with the fund evaluator

 Mutual Funds at Fidelity

 Investing with Fidelity gives you access to over 10,000 funds from hundreds of fund companies, making it easy to find the right funds for any investment need.

 Use our Mutual Fund Evaluator to search among thousands of funds available through Fidelity, filtering and sorting for a range of performance criteria and fund characteristics, including ratings from Morningstar and other independent experts.